 A LITTLE ABOUT HIS EARLY LIFE;

 He received his first contract offer at the age of seven, which his aunt turned down.
 He joined the church choir and became music director of the Mt.
-Rose Adventist Church adult choir at the age of twelve…while his life seemed to be on track for a while, the announcement of a girlfriend’s pregnancy and his eventual expulsion from school for behavioral problems proved otherwise.
+Rose Adventist Church adult choir at the age of twelve…while his life seemed to be on track for a while, the announcement of a girlfriend’s pregnancy and his eventual expulsion from school for behavioural problems proved otherwise.
 (Source: Wikipedia)